-Regardless of industry, competition in the market spurs innovative thinking, and a company's closest competitor may find a new solution and catch a company off guard, explained Craig Williams, vice president and CIO, Ciena.
-"This requires you to stay on your game by observing what is happening in your industry and whether the initiatives you implement are keeping the business one step ahead of other industry players."
+Regardless of industry, competition in the market spurs innovative thinking, and a company’s closest competitor may find a new solution and catch a company off guard, said Craig Williams, vice president and CIO of Ciena.
+“This requires you to stay on your game by observing what is happening in your industry and whether the initiatives you implement are keeping the business one step ahead of other industry players.”

 “There’s also nothing like a healthy dose of paranoia to force you to stay keenly aware of the market and motivate you to implement tools to keep the workforce competitive.
 IT competition isn’t necessarily the same as selling widgets, but you can pretend it is.
 Run your IT department like you’re running a business and understand the costs, the customer satisfaction, the competition, and see if your team is on top,” Williams said.

 Digital transformation is essential for every business, according to Veague.
 “Using modern digital transformative techniques allow you to get closer to your customers, allow you to see how your products are really performing, and whether they’re meeting those customer expectations.
 In our world, if you’re not on a digital transformative strategy, your competitors are, and you’re going to get left behind,” he said.